 Let me explain.

 Many people that I’ve seen in counseling haven’t ever really taken the time to consider their values in an extensive manner.
-Yes, almost all of us have a sense of what we believe is right or wrong, but often times we’ve never really gone into any depth about this.
+Yes, almost all of us have a sense of what we believe is right or wrong, but often times we’ve never really gone into any depth about this (in terms of introspection).

 On the other hand, some people are very diligent about thinking this through.
 Either way, my experience tells me that a conscious, written exercise where we define and prioritize our values is an incredibly valuable exercise.
 When you consider how important our values are (in our decisions, our relationships, our moral/spiritual makeup), then it makes sense to spend some time looking at this every so often.